Nold360/void-ids/README.md

-idsh
+void
 ====

-Intrusion Detection System using bash and the Systems Package Manager System
+void - Intrusion Detection System using bash and the Systems Package Manager System

 How it works
 ====

-The idea behind idsh was, to have an simple IDS based on the tools provided with every Linux distribution.
+The idea behind void was, to have an simple IDS based on the tools provided with every Linux distribution.

 F.e. rpm has the "-V" Parameter to verify the integrity of an package.